Udit Narayan: Career

-In 2002, Narayan sang "Bairi Piya" with newcomer Shreya Ghoshal, from the film Devdas, of which Rediff mentioned: "Narayan successfully captures the eternal romanticism of Devdas".
+In 2002, Narayan sang "Bairi Piya" with newcomer Shreya Ghoshal, from the film Devdas, of which Rediff.com mentioned: "Narayan successfully captures the eternal romanticism of Devdas".
 In 2014, Narayan sang a song titled "Naa Hum Jo Kah De" along with Shreya Ghoshal, for the album Women's Day Special: Spreading Melodies Everywhere.
 The song was composed by Ram Shankar and penned by A. K. Mishra.

 He competed with his closest professional rival Kumar Sanu who won five consecutive Filmfare awards in the 1990s.

 Narayan's work has been praised by his contemporaries Alka Yagnik, Kavita Krishnamurthy and music director Ankit Tiwari.
 Mid-Day included him in the list of notable 90s playback singers.
 Narayan is considered one of the most prominent singers of his generation.

 Other work

 Narayan's friend Jiyand Nawab Deedag suggested he change his work from old to modern in order to be selected as a playback singer, but this did not work and, considering old films in 1973, Narayan sang a song for a Nepali film called Sindoor.
 This was a comedy song for the Nepali comedians GopalRaj Mainali (Chankhe) and Basundhara Bhushal (Nakkali).
 Narayan sang this song with Sushma Shrestha, now known as Poornima in Hindi films.
 Narayan has also acted in two Nepali films – Kusume Rumal and Pirati in 1985.

 In 2004, he released his first non-movie Nepalese album, Upahaar, in which he sang duets with his wife Deepa Jha.
 Narayan has many solo albums as well, such as Bhajan Sangam, Bhajan Vatika, I Love You, Dil Deewana, Yeh Dosti, Love is Life, Jaanam,Jhumka de Jhumka, Sona No Ghadulo, Dhuli Ganga and Ma Tarini.

 Narayan has performed in many stage shows in India and abroad and is the recipient of many awards.
 These include Screen Videocon Award, MTV Best Video Award and Pride of India Gold Award.

 In 2010, Narayan with Madhushree sang for the English independent film When Harry Tries to Marry.

 Narayan also sang the title song for the TV show Yeh Duniyan Gazab Ki, with Kumar Sanu.
 In 2015 he was involved in a mega series campaign Melancholy, where 421 Nepali artists had sung a 33 minutes 49-second long environmental song, in which 365 artists set a Guinness World Record on 19 May 2016 at Radio Nepal Studio, Singhadurbar, Kathamandu.
 It is written, composed and directed by environmentalist Nipesh DHAKA.